jreisinger/docs/data/notes/sec/aws.md

 Protect data in transit and at rest

-* classfify your data into sensitivity levels
+* classify your data into sensitivity levels
 * use encryption, tokenization, and access control where appropriate

 Keep people away from data

-* use memchanisms and tools to reduce direct access or manual processing of data
+* use mechanisms and tools to reduce direct access or manual processing of data
 * this reduces the risk of mishandling of sensitive data and human error

 Prepare for security events

-* have incident managment and investigation process adequate to your organization requirements
+* have incident management and investigation process adequate to your organization requirements
 * run incident response simulations
-* use tools with automation to increat speed for detection, investigation, and recovery
+* use tools with automation to increase speed for detection, investigation, and recovery

 Source: https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/security.html